n3odym3/ESPUI_Serial_MQTT_Template/README.md

 Like for a regular Arduino code you can import libraries, define some global variables and put code in the *setup* and *main* functions.

 **Avoid** using the *delay()* function in the loop !
 The code should not be blocked for a long period of time as the ESPUI and MQTT functions needs to be called regularly.
-Instead, use the *millis()* function to create non blocking delays.
+Instead, use the *millis()* function to create non-blocking delays.

 You can add Serial commands by using the following template in the **SerialSetup()** function :